 The veteran thought for a second and then realized that his buddy did mention the word Pension in a recent conversation.
 After I explained that we would still be able to pursue his claim, he was very relieved.

-At our firm, we never hesitate to educate veterans about the VA disability claims process.
+At our Veterans disability firm, we never hesitate to educate veterans about the complexities of the VA disability claims process.
 This is just one of the many ways we serve our clients.
 If you would like to know more about what we do, or if you would like a FREE consultation, give us a call today.
 We can work with Veterans from anywhere in the country.